Charles Cavendish-Bentinck

 Charles William Frederick Cavendish-Bentinck (8 November 1817 – 17 August 1865) was a priest of the Church of England who held livings in Bedfordshire.
-He was also the maternal grandfather of Queen Elizabeth The Queen Mother, great-grandfather of Elizabeth II, and a great-great-grandfather of King Charles III.
+He was also the maternal grandfather of Queen Elizabeth the Queen Mother and a great-grandfather of Queen Elizabeth II.

 Bentinck often gave his names as William Charles Cavendish Bentinck, resulting in his "W. C. C. Bentinck" signature.
 He rarely used the Cavendish-Bentinck surname.

 Life and career

 Born at Kensington, Bentinck was the elder son of Lieutenant Colonel Lord Charles Bentinck and of Anne Wellesley, formerly Lady Abdy.
 He had a younger brother, Arthur Cavendish Bentinck, and two sisters, Anne and Emily.
 He was frequently addressed as William or William-Charles to distinguish him from his father.
 Later in life, he presented his name as William Charles Cavendish Bentinck, resulting in his "W. C. C. Bentinck" signature.
 He rarely used the double-barreled Cavendish-Bentinck surname.

 Bentinck's paternal grandparents were William Cavendish-Bentinck, 3rd Duke of Portland, prime minister of Great Britain, and Dorothy Cavendish, a daughter of William Cavendish, 4th Duke of Devonshire, another prime minister, by his marriage to Lady Charlotte Boyle, a daughter of Richard Boyle, 3rd Earl of Burlington.
 Bentinck's maternal grandparents were Richard Wellesley, 1st Marquess Wellesley, and his wife Hyacinthe-Gabrielle Roland, a former actress at the Palais Royal.
 Wellesley, a Governor-General of India, was an older brother of Arthur Wellesley, 1st Duke of Wellington, another prime minister.

 At birth, there seemed only a remote chance of either Bentinck or his brother Arthur succeeding to the family's peerages, as their father's eldest brother, the 4th Duke of Portland, already had several sons, and their father had another older brother, Lord William Bentinck (1774–1839).
 Bentinck was educated at Merton College, Oxford, where his paternal grandfather the 3rd Duke had been Chancellor, matriculating on 1 June 1837, and later at New Inn Hall, Oxford, while his brother decided to follow a military career.
 Bentinck eventually took the degree of BA in 1845, promoted by seniority to MA (Oxon) in 1846.